 We all dread (or look forward to) the time our little one finally reaches the age to go to nursery.
-It is around this time where we all sigh a relief to have a small break from food splats and excessively trained peripheral vision.
-So, why is nursery education important?
+It is around this time that we heave a sigh of relief to have a small break from food splats and excessively trained peripheral vision.
+But, aside from giving parents some reprieve, why is this transition into nursery so important?

 Nursery is the First Official Education Experience